 A good tip to note here is to make sure your text is white when you're done; it'll look better over the image if that image is dark.
 I highlighted my text because it was already white.

 You're going to need some code.
-Web developer Stephanie O'Gray Garcia has sample code available to use for background image creation.
-You can find it here, and copy and paste it into the coding section.
-This is just the middle of the screen; think of it as a workspace.
+Head here for sample code to use for background image creation.
+Once you retrieve the code, copy and paste it into the HTML and HubL section.
+This is what allows the module and text fields that you've created to actually render.

 Your background image should look something like this.
 I'm sure it looks way more spruced up than mine, but this is a general idea.